 Why Contact Pat

-Pat makes advising appointments for the academic advisors: Cherie and Lauren.
+Pat makes advising appointments for the academic advisors: Cherie, Lauren and John.
 Pat works with students to find an available time to discuss their academic goals.
 Appointments can be in-person or phone.
 Students should have their student ID ready when they call!